Code-Institute-Submissions/ms4-siopa-fia/README.md

     ![image](https://res.cloudinary.com/elerel/image/upload/v1628434425/darkrose_green_Color_Palette_-_color-hex.com_busqpd.png)

--   The other strong colour I wanted to go with the green chart is #FFC107 - a strong, bold and mustard-like colour that is eye catching and grabs the user's attention.
+-   In addition to the colour chart chosen, primarily green, to add some diversity is #FFC107 - a strong, bold and mustard-toned yellow that I found eye catching and grabs the user's attention towards it.
 I used it for the CTA button on the home page, the submit button below the newsletter signup and when hovering over the links in the footer:

     ![image](https://res.cloudinary.com/elerel/image/upload/v1628435266/colors_muj5yj.png)